 3. Fuel type

-How it affects recovery time: Electric water heaters take roughly twice as long to heat water than gas water heaters.
+Electric water heaters take roughly twice as long to recover when compared to gas water heaters.

 4. Temperature rise

 Depending on the climate you live in, the temperature of your area’s water will vary.
 For this reason, it’s important to factor in “temperature rise” when calculating your water heater’s recovery.

 Temperature rise refers to the difference between the incoming water temperature and the temperature you want your water to be.
 The bigger the difference between the two, the longer the water heater’s recovery time.